polpielladev/polpiella.dev/src/pages/sourcery-swift-package-command-plugin.md

 sourcery --sources SampleCode.swift --templates AutoCases.stencil --output .
 ```

-> Alternatively, and this is the way that our plugin will be configured, a `.sourcery.yml` configuration can be provided to set all the relevant values.
-If a configuration file is provided or can be found by Sourcery, then all command line arguments that conflict will be ignored.
+> Alternatively, and this is the way that the plugin in this article will be configured, a `.sourcery.yml` configuration file can be provided to set all the relevant values.
+If a configuration file is provided or can be found by Sourcery, then all command line arguments that conflict with its values will be ignored.

 Then a file is generated with the following content: